evilc3/Qubitrics_NER/README.md

 2. Bert Model
     1. Model 1 :  Using the pretrained bert model as an embedding with a  lstm layer.
-    2. Model 2 : Training the bert model with the lstm + hidden layer.
+    2. Model 2 : Training the bert model with a hidden layer.

 ## 5. Model Selection Criterion